Caldicot Active Travel Links and Multi-User Route

 - Elderwood Parc: There is no onward connection from the top of the ramp into Elderwood Parc due to the housing development still being under construction.

 Phases 2 & 3: MCC appointed consultants have undertaken a study of the options available for developing the route north and east of the Country Park, considering the key opportunities and the constraints of this area.
-MCC is now progressing the next steps with developing this section.
+Further scheme progression is dependent on the future development of the RLDP sites adjacent to it and funding availability.

 Why focus on north and east Caldicot?